TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 that the EthFw package has been installed inside the Processor SDK main directory.

 Typically, the Processor SDK installation path is `~/ti` in Linux-based systems.
-So, a typical EthFw installation would be at `~/ti/ti-processor-sdk-rtos-j721e-evm-08_xx_yy_zz`.
+So, a typical EthFw installation would be at `~/ti/ti-processor-sdk-rtos-j721e-evm-08_xx_yy_zz` or similarly for other SoCs.
 In this case, no additional environment setup steps are required.

 If either Processor SDK or EthFw have been installed at different locations that those mentioned in previous paragraph, the following variables can be passed to the make